+Rescue of boys trapped in Thailand cave could take months

-Thai cave boys to get four months of food and diving lessons: military
+Thai cave boys to get four months of food and diving lessons as focus shifts to tricky rescue

-The announcement points to the arduous nature of any rescue of the boys who were found after nine days trapped in a flooded cave system
+Options being considered include waiting until water levels subside, or teaching the group to use diving gear to navigate the flooded cave

 Related topics